mvaganov/CmdLineAsteroids/notes.md

 	}
 }
 ```
-AABB.cs, with cartesian plane + gid diagram in small window
+AABB.cs, with cartesian plane + grid diagram in small window

 `voice`
 A box can be described with two Vec2 structures, bounded by edges aligned on the x and y axis.
 We call this an Axis Aligned Bounding Box or AABB.